Security Notes

 - Regularly check for the operating system and browser updates.

-- Do not use the your client in public WiFi or from someone else's device.
+- Do not use the your app in public WiFi or from someone else's device.